Impact and Engagement

+The space is available for student clubs and organizations to host meetings and events.
 Stop by to explore the space or ask for a tour.
-We look forward to hosting your next
+We look forward to hosting your next meeting or event!

 Available Resources: